skiwithpete/alarmpi/README.md

 *this project hasn't been updated in a while but still worked as of Jan 2018*

+**Update: May 2018**
+Ivona will no longer be available to this project as it is be depricated and replaced by Amazon Polly.
+You can no longer get new keys unless you had an existing account.

 And see the details of each of the three parts.

 1) Alarm clock https://youtu.be/julETnOLkaU